Inplex-sys/discord-open-shop/README.md

 Highlight the main features of your Discord bot.
 Include a list or bullet points to make it easy for users to understand what your bot can do.

-- Feature 1
+- Self-Hosted
-- Feature 2
+- Databaseless
+- Easy to setup

 ## Installation

 Provide instructions on how to install and set up your Discord bot.
 Include any dependencies, configuration files, or environment variables that users need to set up.
   - Create a `.env` file and add your Discord bot token:
      ```
        TOKEN="YOUR_BOT_TOKEN"